Chiropractic iatrogenic illness profiles some adverse effects of treatment.

 Using one of my favourite techniques for adjusting the thoraco-lumbar junction, I once squeezed too hard on the rib cage, and cracked a rib in the MAL.
 A bunch of flowers, and nice card and she returned for care after a few weeks.

-Probably the worst Chiropractic Iatrogenic Illness rib injury that I have caused was adjusting an elderly lady for a Maignes syndrome radiating to the anterior thigh.
-The prone thrust on L1 fractured several ribs in the anterior rib cage.
-She had quite severe pain for two weeks, and pain for a full six weeks.
-Patients are sometimes too kind - she accepted my sincere apology, free treatment until the Maignes syndrome passed, and she remained a patient in the clinic.
-It was however a foolishness on my part: far too much force for an elderly patient.
-But she recovered completely with just some simple kinesiotaping of the ribs.
-MAIGNES SYNDROME ...
+Probably the worst chiropractic iatrogenic illness rib injury that I have caused was adjusting an elderly lady for a Maignes syndrome radiating to the buttock and groin.
+The prone thrust on the first lumbar vertebra fractured several ribs in the anterior rib cage.
+She had quite severe pain for two weeks, and discomfort for a full one and half months.
+Patients are sometimes too kind; she accepted my sincere apology, together with free treatment until the pinched superior cluneal nerves passed; what's more she continued to consult me.

 This creates a dilemma for the Chiropractor, as some patients with Vertigo respond well to gentle neck adjusting.
 However others apparently not so.